Malivil/TTT-Randomat-20-ULX/README.md

 # Chat Commands
-*!rdmt EventId* - Starts an event with the given "EventId"\
+*!rdmt EventId* - Starts an event with the given "EventId".\
 *!srdmt EventId* - Safely starts an event with the given "EventId".
-Will error if the event's conditions are not met.
+Will cause a server-side error if the event's conditions are not met.\
+*!clearevent EventId*/*!stopevent EventId* - Stops an event with the given "EventId".
+Will cause a server-side error if no event with that ID is running.\
+*!clearevents*/*!stopevents* - Stops all active events.

 # GetConVars Implementation Example